Anania-G16/Mini-Git-Implementation/README.md

 #Features

-Simulates commit, log, branch, checkout, merge branch and diff functionalities.
+- Simulates commit, log, branch, checkout, merge branch and diff functionalities.
-Command line interface
+- Command line interface.
-Uses stacks, linked lits and hash tables
+- Uses stacks, linked lits and hash tables.

 #Steps on how to Build and Run the Project on VS code.